dreazz97/Authentication-Authorization-and-Image-Upload-WebAPP/README.md

 Create a .env file with the following data:
 MONGODB_URL = MongoDB URL here
-JWT_SECRET = JWT Secret Code to generate a JWT Token
+JWT_SECRET = JWT Secret Code to generate a JWT Token (random string)

 This project takes in authentication with JWT and email verification, and lets the user upload images to their profile.